srivats0603/Algos_Practice/README.md

 "plus_one.py" - given non-empty array of digits representing a non-negative integer, this adds one to the integer and returns the integer in array format.

+"maximum_number_96.py" - given a number consisting of only two digits, 9's and 6's, this algorithm converts the number into the maximum number formed by flipping one 6 digit to 9.

 "merge_intervals.py" - Given a collection of intervals, merge all overlapping intervals.
 This implementation is slow and uses lot of memory, needs to be simplified.

 "missing_number.py" - Given a set of unique n-1 numbers from 0 to n, this algo identifies the missing number